Mint and Feta Roasted Eggplant

 Instructions

-1. Cut the eggplant in half lengthwise.
-Score the eggplant by cutting slits into the flesh (not the skin), making about 5 diagonal cuts in each direction to create a cross-hatch pattern.
-Brush with 1 Tbsp olive oil and place on a baking tray.
-Bake at 400°F (204°C) for 35 to 40 minutes, or until tender.
+1. Preheat the oven to 400°F (204°C).
+Cut the eggplant in half lengthwise.
+Score the flesh (not the skin) with about 5 diagonal cuts in each direction to create a crosshatch pattern.
+Brush all over with 1 tbsp olive oil and place cut-side up on a baking tray.
+Roast for 35–40 minutes, until the flesh is very tender and golden at the edges.

 Notes